-Plan sponsors should update payroll and plan administration systems for the new 2012 cost-of-living adjustments and should incorporate the new limits in relevant participant communications, like open enrollment materials and summary plan descriptions.
-Also, because 2012 marks the first year the IRS has increased employee benefit plan limits since 2009, plan sponsors may want to consider updating plan documents to include the new cost-of-living adjustments, to the extent such adjustments are not automatically incorporated by cross-reference.
+Plan sponsors should update payroll and plan administration systems for the 2015 cost-of-living adjustments and should incorporate the new limits in relevant participant communications, like open enrollment materials and summary plan descriptions.

-For further information about applying the new IRS employee benefit plan limits for 2012, contact any of our employee benefits lawyers, or an author.
+For further information about applying the new IRS employee benefit plan limits for 2015, contact your regular McDermott lawyer or one of the authors.

-*Dollar limits are generally applied on a calendar year basis; however, certain dollar limits are applied on a plan year, tax year or limitation year basis.
+* The dollar limits are generally applied on a calendar year basis; however, certain dollar limits are applied on a plan-year, tax-year, or limitation-year basis.